PavanRangani/docs/docs/prd/tasks/recurring-task-trigger.md

   - Repeats On
     - Dropdown of all Repeats on.
     - Default value is `Monthly`
+  - Day of the week
+    - Default value is `Monday`.
   - End Date
     - Allows to enter only date greater than `Due date` or `Current date`.
 Otherwise shows an proper error message.
 - RACI